GRANTS: FUNDING SECURITY FOR MISSISSIPPI

 The money attained through the SHSGP is used to aid in the training of emergency first responders, the purchase of state of the art equipment for combating and preventing terrorist acts and for planning, and exercise.
 The SHSGP funds are also used for management, administration and the development of Citizen Corps projects at the local level.
 Every year, the Mississippi Office of Homeland Security allocates available funds to local jurisdictions and state agencies.

-All of this information shows that the Federal Government, the Mississippi Office of Homeland Security, Law Enforcement, Emergency Responders, and Citizen Corp groups are working together to help ensure Mississippi will remain safe and vigilant.
-Included below are details of the grants allocated to Mississippi for the 2005-2014 fiscal years.
+All of this information shows that the Federal Government, the Mississippi Office of Homeland Security, Law Enforcement, Emergency Responders, and Citizen Corps groups are working together to help ensure Mississippi will remain safe and vigilant.

 Authorized Equipment List (AEL): Can be found on the Responder Knowledge Base (RKB) section of the FEMA Lessons Learned Information Sharing (LLIS.gov) Website at https://www.fema.gov/authorized-equipment-list.